sumanbhattarai/JAVA/Graphics/ReadMe.md

 // Here g receives a reference to an object of the Graphics Class .

-i) the paint() method of the component class takes a Graphics object as an argument . ii) This object is passed to the paint method by the system when a paint operation required for a Component. iii) The paint method defined in a class Component does nothing by default, It must be overridden by the programmes. iv) When an applet executes , the paint method is automatically called.
+i) the paint() method of the component class takes a Graphics object as an argument .

+ii) This object is passed to the paint method by the system when a paint operation required for a Component.

+iii) The paint method defined in a class Component does nothing by default, It must be overridden by the programmes.

+iv) When an applet executes , the paint method is automatically called.
 Similarly when any Component is displayed , that Component's paint method is called automatically .

+- public void repaint()

+i) If the programmed needs to call paint , a call is made to the Component class repaint() method .

+ii) The repaint method request a call to the Component's update method .

+- Public void update( Graphics g )

+i) In AWT GUI Components , the update() clears the background of GUI components .

+- public void paintComponent ( Graphics g )

+i) Swing Components the inherit from the class JComponent contain method paintComponent() that helps them to draw properly in the context of a Swing GUI .